2009 Iranian presidential election: Polls by Iranian Organizations

-Irregularities
+Conduct

 Pre-election violence

 On 1 June, a campaign office of Ahmadinejad's primary opponent, Mir-Hossein Mousavi, was torched.
 The office was located in the city of Qom.
 No group claimed responsibility for the attack.
 At the same time, it was reported that an assassination had been attempted against former president Mohammad Khatami by means of a bomb placed on an aircraft he was to board.

 Blocking of communications

 Mobile phone communications were interrupted in Tehran on election day and the BBC has stated that "heavy electronic jamming" was being used to halt their broadcasts.
 On 23 May 2009, the Iranian government temporarily blocked access to Facebook across the country.
 Gulf News reported that this move was a response to the use of Facebook by candidates running against Ahmadinejad.
 PC World reported that Mousavi's Facebook page had more than 6,600 supporters.
 Access was restored by 26 May 2009.